miguelmota/miguelmota.github.io/blog/_posts/2016-04-22-getting-started-with-rxjs.md

 ## Cancelling sequences

-To explicity cancel a sequence you call the `dispose` method returned from the subcription.
+To explicity cancel a sequence you call the `unsubscribe` method returned from the subcription.

 In this example we have two subscriptions that receive values from the interval every 100ms.
 After 500ms we cancel the second subscription, and the first subscription still continues.